jasnatrgachevska/trivagoAcceptanceTest/README.md

 Task

+a.
 Create 5 different automated test cases for the things that you think are important to automate.
+b.
 Explain in detail why you choose these tests.
+c.
 What are the limitations of this test.
+d.
 Generate test results for every run.
+e.
 Describe why you choose this method technology.
+f.
 Please push your project to a git repository.
+g.
 Attach the link to your test results.
+h.
 Add a small step by step tutorial to execute your automated test.

 Answers: